microsoft/dev-proxy/README.md

 > **Important**
 >
 > When closing the proxy, press the Enter key in the proxy's window, so that the proxy unregisters itself from your machine.
 If you terminate the proxy's process, you will lose network connection.
 To restore your connection in such case, start the proxy again, and close it by pressing Enter.

+### Uninstall Graph Chaos Proxy

+Remove the folder with proxy from your disk.
+Graph Chaos Proxy doesn't create any additional files or registry entries (Windows) on your machine.
+Remove the certificate installed by Graph Chaos Proxy.

 ## Configuration